there might be serious penalties imposed for a conviction of contempt

 1. First, set out the charge, which can be done orally or in writing.
 It is essential that the person understands the charge that is being laid.

-2. Consider whether it is necessary to take the exceptional step of proceeding to hear the charge or whether the charge should then be adjourned, so it can be heard before another judicial officer.
+2. Consider whether it is necessary to take the exceptional step of proceeding to hear the charge or whether the charge should then be adjourned so that it can be heard before another judicial officer.

 3. To afford the person the opportunity to consider the charge and to adjourn for that purpose, if necessary.